opsdroid/opsdroid/docs/rest-api.md

 ### `/skill/{skillname}/{webhookname}` _[POST]_

-This method family will call skills which have been decorated with the [webhook matcher](parsers/webhook).
+This method family call the skills which have been decorated with the [webhook matcher](parsers/webhook).
 The URI format includes the name of the skill from the `configuration.yaml` and the name of the webhook set in the decorator.

 The response includes information on whether a skill was successfully triggered or not.